JuliaLabs/Cassette.jl/docs/design.md

 can still be rejected due to its projected maintenance cost and its potential to interfere with future fundamental compiler work.

-Cassette solves these issues by...
+Cassette overcomes these limitations by...

-- ...providing a clear method-local injection site for new compiler passes.
+- ...providing a clear method-local injection site with full run-time type information for external compiler passes.
 - ...providing a context system that allows passes to be written and composed modularly.
 - ...allowing compiler passes to be developed externally to the core compiler codebase.